BBC Television Shakespeare: Behind the scenes

 The music in this episode was created by Anthony Rooley, who wrote new arrangements of works from Shakespeare's own time, such as John Dowland's piece 'Lachrimae'.
 Performed by The Consort of Musicke, other musicians whose music was used include William Byrd, Thomas Campion, Anthony Holborne, John Johnson, Thomas Morley and Orazio Vecchi.
 As no original music was used, Stephen Oliver's theme from seasons three to five was used for the opening titles.

 Director Don Taylor initially planned a representational setting for the film; Verona, Milan and the forest were all to be realistic.
 However, he changed his mind early in preproduction and had production designer Barbara Gosnold go in the opposite direction, choosing a stylised setting.
 To this end, the forest is composed of metal poles with bits of green tinsel and brown sticks stuck to them (the cast and crew referred to the set as "Christmas at Selfridges").
-Whilst the set for Verona was more realistic, that for Milan featured young extras dressed like cherubs.
+While the set for Verona was more realistic, that for Milan featured young extras dressed like cherubs.
 This was to convey the idea that the characters lived in a "Garden of Courtly Love", slightly divorced from everyday reality.
 Working in tandem with this idea, upon Proteus' arrival in Milan, after meeting Silvia, he is left alone on stage, and the weather suddenly changes from calm and sunny to cloudy and windy, accompanied by a thunderclap.
 The implication being that Proteus has brought a darkness within him into the garden of courtly delights previously experienced by Silvia.

 Although the production is edited in a fairly conventional manner, much of it was shot in extremely long takes, and then edited into sections, rather than actually shooting in sections.
-Taylor would shoot most of the scenes in single takes, as he felt this enhanced performances and allowed actors to discover aspects which they never would were everything broken up into pieces.
+Taylor would shoot most of the scenes in single takes, as he felt this enhanced performances and allowed actors to discover aspects which they never would have had everything been broken up into pieces.

 The Prefaces to Shakespeare episode for The Two Gentlemen of Verona was presented by Geoffrey Hutchings who had played Launce in a 1969 RSC production directed by Gareth Morgan.
 The Shakespeare in Perspective episode was presented by journalist Russell Davies.